Saatvik-Lochan/GestureLogger/README.md

 1,Clap,100,350,HandsMeet,200
 ```

-> Although you might assume that each gesture class has the same format of
+> Although it might seem that since each gesture class has the same format of
-annotations, and that the `<annotation_name>` is redundant, it has been
+annotations, the `<annotation_name>` is redundant, it has been
 included for ease of use, to mimic the SHREC dataset, and on the off chance
 that someone edits the annotation of a gesture after already annotating some
 gestures.